sakuli/Docs/content/enterprise_features/sakuli-dashboard-configuration.md

 property.
 The content can be displayed in German or English. (optional field)
 3. The `url` property embeds the corresponding website in the iFrame of the display. (**mandatory field**)
 4. The `actionIdentifier` references to an action defined within the [ACTION_CONFIG](#action_config). (optional field)
 5. The `type` defines the kind of information to be displayed.
-It can either be "website" or "logs" while "website" is default.
-Log displays require a references to an action defined within the [ACTION_CONFIG](#action_config). (optional field)
+It can either be "website" or "logs" while "website" is the default.
+Log displays require a reference to an action defined within the [ACTION_CONFIG](#action_config). (optional field)
 6. The optional `defaultLayout` config specifies the initial layout the dashboard is shown in. (optional field)

 ### ACTION_CONFIG (optional) {#action_config}